 You’ll find taxi stands just outside the Malta International Airport, at City Gate in Valletta and outside the cruise liner terminal, in Sliema and St. Julian’s area, at major bus stations and in the vicinity of popular hotels and tourist resorts.

 Most private operators can be reached for a quick pickup as well, apart from the regular taxi stands.

 Some of the private taxi operators in Malta:

 A service of electric minicabs run in Malta’s capital city of Valletta, charging a flat fare of €5 for three people.
 Like taxis, these mini cabs can be hired out either by hailing them as they go by or at Electric Mini Cab Stands in Valletta.
 One can also book a minicab by calling 77414177.

-Malta International Airport, located near the villages of Luqa and Gudja, lies only 10 km away from the capital Valletta.
+Malta International Airport, located near the villages of Luqa and Gudja, lies less than 10 km away from the capital Valletta.
 Getting to your hotel from the airport is easy as you can choose from a number of options: